 159. Admire the magical desert landscapes and unique rock formations of Joshua Tree National Park.
 More on what to do on a day trip to Joshua Tree here. ✓

 160. Spend the day in Santa Barbara, often referred to as the “American Riviera.”
 You’ll find Spanish-style architecture, beautiful beaches, world-class wineries, and delicious restaurants here. ✓

 161. Go wine-tasting in Temecula Valley (and take a hot air balloon ride!). ✓

 163. Transport yourself to a mini Denmark in Solvang.
 You’ll find windmills, rural houses, and a replica of Copenhagen’s Round Tower. ✓

-164. Admire California’s Superblooms – Walker Canyon in Lake Elsinore, the Antelope Valley Poppy Reserve, and the Flower Fields at Carlsbad Ranch are all excellent places to see some breathtaking blooms. ✓
+164. Admire California’s Superblooms – Walker Canyon in Lake Elsinore, the Antelope Valley Poppy Reserve, the Flower Fields at Carlsbad Ranch, and Chino HIlls State Park are all excellent places to see some breathtaking blooms. ✓

 Where to Stay in LA